 - 6 points

-- This unit involves students researching, mediating and/or providing mediation advocacy in the UWA Mediation Clinic.
-The students will spend one day per week for one semester working in the clinic and attend fortnightly case rounds.
-The unit objectives are to (1) give students a deeper and real life understanding of mediation practice and research; (2) provide students with a professional practice experience; (3) foster students' skills in mediating, mediation advocacy, client interviewing and mediation research; (4) appreciate the importance of ethical and professional conduct within the practice of law and mediation; (5) foster students' critical understanding of approaches to mediation; and (6) encourage students to critically analyse and reflect upon issues of access to justice, mediation practice and advocacy, and the impact of these on the client and the community.
+This unit involves students researching and participating in the work of the Minderoo Tech & Policy Lab and/or the UWA Mediation Clinic.
+Students will attend case rounds, seminars, and undertake a major research project.
+The unit objectives are to (1) give students a deeper and real life understanding of strategic litigation/mediation practice and research; (2) provide students with a professional practice experience; (3) foster students' skills in research in substantive law and strategic litigation/mediation; (4) appreciate the importance of ethical and professional conduct within the practice of law and strategic litigation/mediation; (5) foster students' critical understanding of approaches to litigation, mediation and lawyering; and (6) encourage students to critically analyse and reflect upon issues of access to justice, strategic litigation/mediation practice, and the impact of these on affected individuals and communities.

-- Students are able to (1) consolidate student understanding of mediation practice and research through application to real scenarios; (2) develop mediation, mediation advocacy and mediation research skills; (3) interact directly with real clients and mediators in a mediator/lawyer/client relationship and work with the UWA mediation clinic team on practice and research issues; (4) foster a deep understanding of the ethical and professional responsibilities of mediators, legal practitioners, mediation advocates and researchers; (5) develop a critical approach to issues impacting upon the practice of mediation and mediation research; (6) demonstrate an understanding of the role of mediators, lawyers and researchers in a practical context; (7) develop critical reflection skills and/or the ability to write a clear and concise research report; and (8) develop advanced, effective and meaningful oral communication skills.
+- Students are able to (1) consolidate student understanding of legal practice and research through application to real-life scenarios; (2) develop capacity to think critically, strategically and creatively in developing case theories and litigation/mediation approaches to legal issues; (3) interact directly with affected communities, lawyers and policymakers in a collaborative relationship and work with the UWA academics and Lab/Clinic teams on legal practice and research issues; (4) foster a deep understanding of the ethical and professional responsibilities of legal practitioners; (5) develop a critical approach to issues impacting upon legal practice and research, with a particular focus on strategic litigation/mediation; (6) demonstrate an understanding of the role of lawyers and researchers in a practical litigation/mediation context; (7) develop critical reflection skills; and (8) develop advanced, e?ective and meaningful oral and written communication skills.

-- Indicative assessments in this unit are as follows: (1) participation at UWA Mediation Clinic (or related) activities; (2) fortnightly case round meetings + summary report; and (3) final research report.
+- Indicative assessments in this unit are as follows: (1) clinical placement in the Minderoo Tech & Policy Lab/UWA Mediation, comprising attendance at case round meetings and seminars and preparation of short oral and written reports; (2) major project; and (3) final reflective essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)